 - 1. Treatment should not be based on pain scale alone.
 Use objective signs to support treatment. - 2.
 If SBP<100 consider fentanyl for pain management. - 3.
 IM fentanyl shall only be used for patients with difficult IV access (IN may be considered if patient refuses IM injection). - 4.
 An IO should not be established solely for the purpose of pain management.
 An IO may be utilized for pain management where indicated, ONLY if IO was established for other treatments.

-Example: a burn patient's IO that was established for fluid replacement may be also used for pain medications.
+Medication Max SD Max TD

+Acetaminophen IV

+A. 15mg/kg IV over 15 min, 15mg/kg 1,000mg

+no repeat

+Ketorolac

+A. 15mg IV No repeat Or 15Mg

+B. 30 mg IM no repeat

 Morphine

-Burns, Trauma & Other Max SD Max TD

-A. 2mg slow IV/IO, every 5 minutes, 2 mg IV
+A. 2mg slow IV/IO, every 5 2 mg IV

-Or 20 mg
+min, Or 20 mg

-B. 5-10 mg IM, every 30 minutes.
+B. 5-10 mg IM, every 30 min.
 10 mg IM

-Fentanyl
+Fentanyl Fentanyl

-Trauma & Other Max SD Max TD

-A. 1 mcg/kg slow, IV/IM/IN/IO, every 5 minutes.
-100 mcg 2 mcg/kg
+A. 1 mcg/kg slow, IV/IM/IN/IO, 100 mcg 2 mcg/kg, For burns max TD is

-Burn Max SD Max TD

-A. 1 mcg/kg slow, IV/IM/IN/IO, every 5 minutes.
-100 mcg 3 mcg/kg
+every 5 minutes.
+3mcg/kg

+Base Hospital Orders

-- 1. Medication dose above listed maximums
+1. Medication dose above listed maximums

-- 2. In the presence of any finding listed below
+In the presence of any finding listed below

-- A. Allergy or sensitivity to the medication being administered.
+A. Allergy or sensitivity to the medication being administered.

 - B. SBP <90.

+- B. SBP <90

 - C. RR <12.

 - D. History of loss of consciousness.

 - E. Decreased mental status from patient baseline.

 - F. Pregnancy greater than 20 weeks.

 - 3. Consult Base Hospital if additional orders are needed or patient has atypical presentation.

-Nausea Nausea Mature Nausea may be due to a viral illness (e.g. gastroenteritis), motion sickness, or medication side effects.
+Nausea Nausea may be due to a viral illness (e.g. gastroenteritis), motion sickness, or medication side effects.
 However, it is important to remember that serious medical conditions also produce nausea or vomiting such as stroke, head injuries, toxic ingestions, bowel obstruction, appendicitis, and acute coronary syndrome.
 Generally, benign causes of nausea or vomiting do not have any associated pain complaints, or alterations in level of consciousness (LOC).
 Definitions: 1.
 Contraindications- Known sensitivity to ondansetron or other 5-HT-3 antagonists e.g.: Granisetron (Kytril), Dolasetron (Anzamet), Palonosetron (Aloxi).
-Documentation Standards: Every 5 minutes for unstable patients, every 15 minutes for stable patients: A. BP.
+Documentation Standards: la patiente, overv 15 minutes for stable patients: Every 5 minutes for unstable patients, every 15 minutes for stable patients: A. BP.
 B. Respirations.
 C. Pulse.
 If performed, before and after intervention or if condition changes: A. ECG.
 B. SpO2.
 C. Blood glucose if history of diabetes.
 D. Pain scale.
 E. Physical assessment.
 F. Abdominal exam.
-Objective Findings: Possible Signs and Comorbidities Differentials Symptoms 1.
-Nausea.
-2. Vomiting.
-3. Abdominal pain.
-4. Diarrhea.
+Objective Findings: Possible Signs and Comorbidities Differentials Symptoms Nausea.
+Vomiting.
+Abdominal pain.
+Diarrhea.
 Gastritis.
 Gastroenteritis.
 AMI.
 Appendicitis.
 Gall stones.
 Kidney stones.
 Bowel obstruction.